tomjamesallen/pocket-to-chrome/README.md

 ### Installing extension in chrome

 To work with the extension in chrome open up `chrome://extensions/` and click "Load Unpacked" (top left).
 Select the nested directory `pocket-to-chrome-extension`.
 You can then inspect the `background page` view, or refresh the plugin to re-run the startup script.

+### Code formatting / linting

+This project uses Prettier and Eslint for formatting and linting respectively.
+There are `format` and `lint` scripts set up.